acidprime/puppetlabs-cloudbox/README.md

 1. The lack of interconnectivity on the wireless networks at many of our training sites.
 2. The expensive class time of getting a large number of student virtual machines running.
 3. To demo the Puppet cloud provisioner in the training classes.
-4. Consistancy in the course delivery
+4. Consistancy in the classroom environment.

-The solution acts as a wireless access point and allows students to connect to the private openstack network.
+The solution acts as a [wireless access point](https://github.com/acidprime/puppetlabs-cloudbox#wireless-access-point) and allows students to connect to the private openstack network.
 Internet access ( if avaiable ) is provided by the systems built in ethernet port eth0
 Each student simply needs an ssh client and wireless card to complete the class.
 If a student is unable to connect to the wireless due to hardware issues, the horizon interface has a vnc console that runs in most web browsers, this site is accessible on the public interface on port 80 (http).